 The United States has had an unhappy relationship with fat throughout the years.
 This war on fat began with the rise of heart disease during the 1950s.
 Fat took all the blame for this, as the American Heart Association, U.S. Department of Agriculture (USDA), and U.S. Senate went on the attack and discouraged eating fats.

-By February 1980, the Dietary Guidelines for Americans was issued.
+By February 1980, the was issued.
 The pamphlet recommended against consuming saturated fats, including red meat, full-fat dairy, eggs, and butter.

 What followed was a low-fat movement, swapping every full-fat item on grocery shelves for low- or nonfat alternatives.
 There were low-fat counterparts for everything from butter to cookies.